 - Segata Sanshiro knocks Chuck Norris into the sun.
 Being Chuck Norris, he comes out the other side completely unharmed.
 However, this causes the sun to collapse into a black hole.

-- In the "Treehouse of Horror X" episode of The Simpsons, Homer and Bart stow away on a rocket that they think is taking humanity's best and brightest to another planet.
+- In the "Treehouse of Horror X" episode, Homer and Bart stow away on a rocket that they think is taking humanity's best and brightest to another planet.
 It turns out they're actually on a rocket full of the dregs of humanity (including notorious celebrities such as Dr. Laura, Dan Quayle, Ross Perot, Courtney Love, Tom Arnold, Paulie Shore and Rosie O' Donnell), and have been launched towards the Sun.
 Once Bart and Homer realize their mistake, they open the airlock just to make the end come faster.

 - In "Three Men and a Comic Book" episode, Bart shows Lisa a Radioactive Man comic where he punched Dr. Crab into the sun, followed by RM saying "Hot enough for ya?"

 - One episode also featured a comic book where a Captain Ersatz of the Hulk kicked a tidal wave into the Sun.

 - One episode of The Itchy & Scratchy Show has the titular duo pointing guns at each other that get larger and larger until they are half the size of the earth.
 The end result: Scratchy winds up being shout out of Itchy's gun, and into the sun.

 - Futurama had one in "The Farnsworth Parabox" where Hermes was going to throw a box that was a portal to (and contained) an alternate universe into the sun.

 Farnsworth: Only the nuclear inferno of the sun has enough energy to ensure its total destruction!Bender: I could hit it with a shovel.Farnsworth: That's not good enough!